Advanced JavaScript Validation Logic & Patterns

 State Synchronization Between UI Components and Validation Engines

 Decouple validation logic from DOM manipulation using a reactive state proxy.
-This ensures UI updates are batched and predictable:
+This ensures UI updates are batched and predictable, and that the synchronous layer exposes the same shape of result object as every other stage:

 type ValidationState = Record<string, { isValid: boolean; message?: string }>;